fernando-mashimo/fernando-mashimo/README.md

-- 👋 Hi, I’m @fernando-mashimo (you may also call me Fernando Mashimo, which happens to read just the same as my profile name :P).
+- 👋 Hi, I’m Fernando Mashimo.
 - 👀 I’m interested in learning application, software and program development.
-- 🌱 I’m currently learning basic web development (HTML, CSS and JS).
+- 🌱 I’m currently learning web development (HTML, CSS and JS).
 - 💞️ I’m (currently) looking to collaborate on early-stage web development projects.
+- 🎯 My target is to land a job in tech in 12 months.
 - 📫 You can reach me on fernando.mashimo@yahoo.com.br

 <!---